firebird-finance/firebird-docs/docs/introduction.md

 5. **vTokens**, newly developed synthetic cross-chain algorithmic tokens. vTokens, in theory, can be developed on Ethereum, Binance and Polkadot while being pegged to any other token thanks to the support of Chainlink and their services.
 6. **vGovernance**, major Value DeFi decisions are made by those who stake $VALUE to vGovernance and they also earn a portion of the profits made by the products of the platform.

-Value DeFi originally launched on the Ethereum Mainnet but it expanded in late February 2021 to the Binance Smart Chain (BSC) Mainnet.
+Value DeFi originally launched on the Ethereum Mainnet in August 2020 but it expanded in late February 2021 to the Binance Smart Chain (BSC) Mainnet.

 **GETTING STARTED**
 - BSC: https://bsc.valuedefi.io/